Building a future grounded in respect

 Resources:

-Can I borrow an object for my research?
+Can I borrow a belonging for my research?

 Requests for borrowing objects for museum exhibits are considered on a case-by-case basis.
 We cannot lend objects to individuals.

-For more information, please refer to our Culture Collections Loan Policy (PDF) and contact us.
+For more information, please refer to our Heritage Collections Loan Policy (PDF) and contact us.

 Our staff is able to answer questions and provide information on a time-available basis.
 For more details about identification and how to prepare to have something identified, see the Burke Museum Object Identification Request page.